 Have you ever heard of a project without a deadline?
 Neither have I. There’s always the pressure to get the product ready to hit the market as soon as time allows.
 And it’s no surprise this is the case.
 You have an idea and want to get it to the market quickly.
-In today’s blog, I will dive into what influences the speed of software development.
-And how this impacts your project.
+In today’s blog, I will dive into what influences the speed of software development, how this impacts your project, and how to speed up the software development process.
 I will explore the best practices for improving workflow.
 As well as what has worked for us in getting products ready for release.

 What affects the speed of software development?